 METRO does not appear to have adopted formal policies that could assist with prioritizing operational improvements and future service levels.
-Several specific areas where new policies should be developed include:
+Several specific areas where new policies are proposed for development include the following:

-- Bus stop spacing for example, minimum spacing guidelines - Route deviation standards for example, thresholds that measure impacts on existing and potential riders of any deviation - On-time performance for example, defining on-time performance and tracking on-time performance - Operating performance standards for example, setting guidelines, tracking tools, and steps to take if routes over or underperform. - Transit emphasis corridors for example, policies on how METRO can complement existing and proposed redevelopment efforts on major corridors such as Laurel/Bay and Soquel in Santa Cruz and Main and Freedom in Watsonville.
+- Bus-stop spacing, including minimum spacing guidelines. - Route deviation standards, including thresholds that measure impacts on existing and potential riders of any deviation.

-Update fare policies - for example, does the existing fare structure maximize revenue while offering patrons an easy to understand, reasonable charge for service.
+- On-time performance the need to define on-time performance standards and tracking of on-time performance. - Operating performance standards, as well as guidelines, tracking tools, and steps to take if routes overperform or underperform. - Transit-emphasis corridors.
+Policies can be developed regarding how METRO can complement existing and proposed redevelopment efforts on major corridors such as Laurel/Bay and Soquel in Santa Cruz, Main and Freedom in Watsonville, and elsewhere in the METRO service area. - Updated fare policies to ensure the fare structure maximizes revenue while offering patrons an easy to understand, reasonable charge for service.